Our executive leadership team brings more than 250 years of combined law experience together to work for justice in the bay area.

 Director of Program and Advocacy

-Practice Areas: Domestic Violence (incl. intersections with family law, public benefits, housing and immigration)
+Practice Areas: Domestic Violence (including intersections with family law, public benefits, housing and healthcare)

 Bar Admissions: California, U.S. District Court, Northern District of California